-National Championships are raced over various distances depending on age category.
-The races are organised in traditional canoe classes e.g. K1's, C1's and TK1’s, TC2's etc.The 2015 National championships were hosted by Burley Griffin Canoe Club and were be conducted by Australian Canoeing, PaddleNSW and BGCC.
-These are traditionally held each Easter, with the 2016 Nationals held in Queensland, at the Gold Coast on Regatta Lakes.
+National Championships are raced over various distances, depending on age categories.
+The races are organised in traditional canoe classes: e.g., K1's, C1's, K2's, C2's; Recreational; Ocean Skis, etc.The 2015 National Championships were hosted by Burley Griffin Canoe Club and were conducted by Australian Canoeing (now Paddle Australia), PaddleNSW and BGCC.
+The Nationals are traditionally held in autumn; the 2022 Nationals were held on 21 - 24 April, at the Gold Coast, Qld.

-The Paddle NSW Marathon Series is conducted by PaddleNSW and is a series of races conducted in eastern NSW.
-BGCC has been the series champions for 2012, 13, 14 and 15 and are keen to defend the title again.
-The calendar for the 2016 series is below with more details on the PaddleNSW website.
-This series is divisional, based on your previous results so you are always competing against paddlers of similar ability.
-This is a good format for both novice and experienced paddlers.
+The Paddle NSW Marathon Series is conducted by PaddlNSW and is a series of races held in eastern NSW.
+BGCC were the series champions for 2012, 13, 14 and 15 and again in 2019, with the bonus of winning the ICF-boat category as well in 2019.
+The calendar for the 2022 series is above, with more details on the PNSW web-site.
+This series is Divisional, based on your previous results so you are always competing against paddlers of similar ability. this is a good format for both novice and experienced paddlers.

-BGCC members have a long history of attending a number of classic long distance races which include:
+BGCC members have a long history of attending a number of classic long-distance races, which include -

 The Murray River Marathon of 404 km over 5 days, usually held over the last full week - Monday to Friday - in November each year.
 This race has taken place annually since 1969, but was cancelled in 2020 and postponed in November 2021 to February 2022 because of Covid-19.
 There are options for full-distance or 1, 2 or 3 days or in relay teams to paddle the Murray River from Yarrawonga to Swan Hill.
 Dates for 2022 are November 21st to 25th, with the course changed to have the race end at Koondrook, but to be 415 km.
 See: Massive Murray Paddle